open-telemetry/opentelemetry-specification/specification/common/common.md

 - Namespaces can be nested.
 For example `telemetry.sdk` is a namespace inside top-level `telemetry` namespace and `telemetry.sdk.name` is an attribute inside `telemetry.sdk` namespace.
+  Note: the fact that an entity is located within another entity is typically not a sufficient reason for forming nested namespaces.
+The purpose of a namespace is to avoid name clashes, not to indicate entity hierarchies.
+This purpose should primarily drive the decision about forming nested namespaces.

 - For each multi-word dot-delimited component of the attribute name separate the words by underscores (i.e. use snake_case).
 For example `http.status_code`